 We take a look at one of the most basic - and most powerful - features in Windows 10

-It's often referred to as 'CMD' and it is one of the most basic features available in Windows 10.
-User can create shortcuts to pin to the taskbar or pull up all kinds of information about their computer.
+It's often referred to as 'CMD' and it is one of the most basic features available in Windows 10 and Windows 11.
+Users can create shortcuts to pin to the taskbar or pull up all kinds of information about their computer.
 The best way to think about it is as a more powerful alternative to the graphical user interface (GUI), but one that doesn't hide many of the functions or bury them under layers of menus.

 If you want to be an IT professional, or at least call yourself one, then you need to find the time to master the Command prompt.

 As explained above, the command prompt isn't the most aesthetically pleasing tool.
 It looks and works like an advanced navigation tool - which is partly why the uninitiated fear it - but it just takes a little trial and error to get you comfortable.
 The prompt is great for actioning a variety of commands, like automating scripts or finding batch files, and it also comes in handy when you're trying to fix your Windows 10 device.